 If occult trauma is suspected, implement cervical spine immobilization.
 As with all unknown unconscious patients, determination of serum glucose level is mandated.

 Administer naloxone for significant central nervous system (CNS) and/or respiratory depression.
-The usual dose administered by EMS is between 0.4 and 2 mg in the adult and 0.1 mg/kg in the child or infant.
+The usual injected dose administered by EMS is 0.4 to 2 mg in the adult and 0.1 mg/kg in the child or infant.
 In suspected habituated opiate users, if the situation allows, slowly administer 0.1-0.4 mg of IV aliquots every 1-2 minutes for a more controlled and partial reversal of opiate effect.
 Assisted bag-valve-mask breathing can be provided until the patient is ventilating adequately.
 The onset of effect following IV naloxone administration is typically 1-2 minutes; maximal effect is observed within 5-10 minutes.
 A repeat dose is indicated for partial response and can be repeated as often as needed.

 To avoid precipitous withdrawal (nausea, vomiting, agitation) and consequent aspiration, especially in patients suspected of taking one or more other substances that are CNS depressants (eg, benzodiazepines, tricyclic antidepressants, ethanol), recommended reversal practice is to start with a very low dose of naloxone of 0.05 to 0.1 mg and titrate it up gradually until reversal of respiratory depression is achieved.